tartiflette/tartiflette-asgi/README.md

 ### Does this package ship with Tartiflette?

-**No**.
-You need to install Tartiflette yourself, as described in [Installation](#installation).
+**Yes**.
+Everything is included, which allows you to start building your GraphQL API right away.
+See also [Installation](#installation).

 ### Do I need to learn GraphQL/Tartiflette to use this package?

-**Yes**, probably. `tartiflette-starlette` is only an ASGI adapter for Tartiflette, so once you've got the ASGI app up and running, you're in Tartiflette territory.
+**Yes**: once you've got the `TartifletteApp` ASGI app up and running, you're in Tartiflette territory.

-Here are some resources you may find useful:
+Here are some resources to get you started:

 - [Tartiflette tutorial](https://tartiflette.io/docs/tutorial/getting-started)
 - [Introduction to GraphQL](https://graphql.org/learn/)